open-pioneer/trails-starter/docs/tutorials/HowToCreateAnApp.md

 customElements.define("my-app-element", Element);
 ```

-This is the setup required for a minimal pioneer application:
+This is the setup required for a minimal Open Pioneer Trails application:

 -   **(1)**
     `createCustomElement` is the central framework function responsible for defining the actual web component.
-    It is exported by `@open-pioneer/runtime`, a package all pioneer applications must depend on.
+    It is exported by `@open-pioneer/runtime`, a package all Open Pioneer Trails applications must depend on.

 -   **(2)**
     The special `open-pioneer:app` module provides automatically gathered metadata about your application.